cloudmesh-community/fa18-523-66/project-report/project.md

-## I523-E534 Big Data Applications and Analytics (Ready for review)
+## I523-E534 Big Data Applications and Analytics : Report draft - (Ready for review)
 ## "Do I buy or sell?" - Using Big Data to predict Stock Prices

 ### Fall 2018